lgbt-foundation/whitepaper/pinkpaper.md

 #### Voting

-The LGBT Impact Program will have a quarterly vote for all token holders to vote on which charitable causes to fund.
-The list of causes will be provided by the Foundation initially, eventually the curation will be divested to a decentralized governance model where the community itself decides on appropriate programs to fund over time.
+The LGBT Impact program will open a quarterly vote for all token holders to decide on which charitable causes to fund.
+The list of projects will be provided by the Foundation initially, with the goal of eventually divesting curation over time into a decentralized governance model where the community itself will decide on appropriate programs to fund.
 This migration will occur as soon as a critical mass of users presents the ability to bootstrap a decentralized governance model.
 Any token holder will be able to submit a vote, where their vote weighting is a function of the amount of tokens in their wallet and how long these tokens have been held.

 A few terms and variables are defined, which will be used to formulate the voting process: